Wambugu-dennis/Docker-docks/README.md

          - first we need to stop running that container, run;
             #sudo docker stop webcon

-      # steps:
+      #steps:

-         - we first define our new container and define our network
-         - we wont expose any ports for now but we will keep the same container name webcon
+       -we first define our new container and define our network -we wont expose any ports for now but we will keep the same container name webcon
              #sudo docker run -itd -rm --network host --name webcon nginx

       -this now does results into a very interesting container with intersting network configuration